Kiinzu/Casino-Heist/README.md

 - **Real-Life Incident Simplified**
     We’re not here for just the basics.
 With our VIP category, everyone gets access to real-life hacks that we’ve simplified, which make anyone can feel the thrill of real-world scenarios.
 - **Open for Contribution**
-    Do you enjoy playing Casino Heist and want to contribtue?
+    Do you enjoy playing Casino Heist and want to contribute?
 We have 2 ways of contribute to our Open-Source Playground!
 You can either write a walkthrough for the `common` Challenge in your own way, or you can create your own Challenge and submit to us!
 - **Engage with the Community!**
     Casino Heist is created and backed by [ENUMA ID](https://discord.gg/scwfGkERsj), a community that gathered Smart Contract Security Enthusiast in Indonesia.